lexin-chen/SciArt/README.md

 ### To create HD movies of molecular simulation trajectories:
 1. Load trajectory into [Visual of Molecular Dynamics (VMD)](http://www.ks.uiuc.edu/Research/vmd/).
 2. Use the `get_movie.tcl` script to render an image for every frame of the trajectory.
-3. Import all the rendered images into the Blender Video Editing.
+3. Import all the rendered images into the Blender.
 4. Render and export your movie.
 More instructions on this in the release form under the `.blend1` file.

-*The version of Blender that I use is Blender 3.2.0.
-I strongly recommend getting a GPU card if you are expecting reccurrent usage.*